ludicast/ice/README.markdown

 [Liquid](http://github.com/tobi/liquid) is excellent but it showing its age in a few ways:

 * Hard to extend without knowing Liquid internals
-* Introduces yet-another-language, whereas many designers/developers are already familiar with javascript
+* Introduces yet-another-language, whereas many designers/developers are getting familiar with coffeescript
 * Doesn't allow template creators to use a rich object model and easily create their own functions
 * Doesn't have a rich set of support libraries like what javascript brings to the table

 Note that we're still big fans of Liquid.
 In fact, we call this project "Ice" as a tribute (extending the metaphor, we use "Cubes" where they have "Drops").

-In addition, our ice_view.rb file is almost directly ripped out of the liquid project.

 ## Installation

-Ice is curently being developed only for Rails 3 (we have a Rails 2 branch as well).
+Ice is currently being developed only for Rails 3.
 Simply add to your Gemfile

     gem 'ice'

 ## to_ice

 Every object is revealed to the templates via its to_ice method.
-This helps filter the objects that are passed into the javascript, so people editing the template only have access to a sanitized version of the data that you want them to format.
+This helps filter the objects that are passed into the coffeescript, so people editing the template only have access to a sanitized version of the data that you want them to format.

 Instances of some classes like String and Numeric just return themselves as the result of to_ice.
 Hashes and Arrays run to_ice recursively on their members.

-If you want an object to map to a different representation, simply define a to_ice object that returns whatever object you want to represent it within the javascript template.
+If you want an object to map to a different representation, simply define a to_ice object that returns whatever object you want to represent it within the coffeescript template.
 These objects are referred to as "Cubes", and are equivalent to "Drops" for those used to the Liquid template.

 ## ActiveModel and to_ice